List of Wednesday characters: Lurch

-Lurch (portrayed by George Burcea in season one, Joonas Suotamo in season two) is the towering butler of the Addams Family who mostly makes inarticulate moans that are understood by the Addams Family.
-He was first seen driving Gomez, Morticia, and Wednesday to Nevermore Academy so that they can have Wednesday enrolled there.
+Lurch (portrayed by George Burcea in season one, Joonas Suotamo in season two onward) is the towering butler of the Addams Family who mostly makes inarticulate moans that are understood by the Addams Family.
+He was first seen driving Gomez, Morticia, and Wednesday to Nevermore Academy so that they can enroll Wednesday in the school.

-In season two, Lurch was with Gomez and Morticia when they lingered at Nevermore Academy due to Barry Dort needing some donors.
+In season two, Lurch was with Gomez and Morticia when they lingered at Nevermore Academy due to Barry Dort needing more financial donors.